algolia/docsearch/docs/README.md

 ### JavaScript

-JavaScript code is processed through Babel.
+Babel processes JavaScript code.
 It will compile all files situated in `./src/js`.

 _Note that it compiles JS, and does not bundle it.
 We might add Webpack/Parcel support later._